canguden/Portfolio-Project-Can-Guden/README.md

 The technologies used to build this website are the following

 - [VS code](https://www.code.visualstudio.com) IDE for all code editing.
-- [Pixabay](https://pixabay.com/) for the image used in the Favicons.
 - [TinyPNG](https://tinypng.com/) for compressing the image downloaded from Pixabay to decrease load times of the website.
 - [Font Awesome](https://fontawesome.com/start) for all website icons.